-While I doubt that those habits could ruin your marriage there are five bad habits that absolutely could and I’m sharing them with you today.
+While those habits aren’t likely to ruin your marriage there are five bad habits that absolutely could and I’m sharing them with you below.

 Disclosure: This post includes affiliate links which help support Honey & Pine